1. Can foreigners buy property in the Dominican Republic?

 2. What is a Promise of Sale(Promesa de venta)?

 This is a binding agreement for seller and buyer signed in presence of Notary Public.
-It contains a complete and detailed description of the entire transaction, like price and payment terms, legal description of the property and due diligence required done.
+It contains a complete and detailed description of the entire transaction, like price and payment terms, legal description of the property, and due diligence required done.

 3. What is a deslinde?

-Survey or GPS survey.
+Surveyor or GPS survey.
 That the property has been surveyed and mapped to all neighboring lots.
 Registered in the land court and has a unique title.

 This is required by Law No. 108-05 since 2007 on all properties, except condos.
 Before 2007 land was sold without this specific requirement.